evilbream/TG_adder_with_proxy/README.md

 - Automaticaly filter bot users
 - Automatically skip an account, that reached limit for the day
 - Free tool
-- More features is coming
+- More features are coming

 Still in development, soon more features will be added